sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ### Downstream analysis

 - Otsu thresholding has been done for two class classification of positive control intensities to filter out unreliable spots. (use Otsu.R  script)
 - Average expression and expression variability can be quantified using Downstream_CISH.R script.
 Actually the csv outputs of the pipeline.scala contains all information needed for quantification.
-However, files should be aggeragated and mapped to the patients' annotation resulting in a single file containing the spot IDs and patients names as well (like a table named CCNE1 in script).
+However, files should be aggeragated and mapped to the patients' annotation resulting in a single file containing the spot IDs and patients names as well (like a table named CCNE1 in script which has added TMA annotations to CCNE1_TMA_quantified.csv  file containing patients and tissue information).
 Then Downstream_CISH.R script can be used to quantify average expression and expression variability for each individual spot and patient directly.
 - Applying ANOVA on nested factorial linear models to perform variance analysis has been done via lmnf.R.

+As we just have one TMA spot here without patients and tissue information, we have not presented downstream analysis.
+But, following the script will provide avergae expression and expression variability when you have extracted multiple TMAs as well.